Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News: DATA COLLECTION AND ANNOTATION

-Perception is used to analyze and measure how readers perceive how readers interpret the writer's sentiment towards the (Motor)cyclists in the headline.
-Specifically, we ask annotators to label perception into three categories: Negative, Positive, and Neutral.
+\textbf{Perception Categories.} Perception is used to analyze and measure how readers perceive how readers interpret the writer's perception towards the cyclists in the headline.
+Specifically, we ask annotators to label perception into Negative, Positive, and Neutral categories.

-\paragraph{Negative.} The negative class is used if the reader interprets the writer's perception as a negative sentiment toward the cyclist.
-Negative perceptions can come in many forms.
-For example, the headline \begin{quote} {\textbf{Example}: Cyclist harasses motorists at Serangoon roundabout, smacks vehicles while hurling vulgarities---The~Independent} \end{quote} provides an example where a cyclist is actively harming vehicles.
+\textbf{\textit{Negative}.} The negative class is used if the reader perceives the writer's attitude towards the cyclist as negative.
+Negative perceptions can manifest in various ways.
+For example, the headline

+\begin{quote} {\textbf{Example}: Cyclist harasses motorists at Serangoon roundabout, smacks vehicles while hurling vulgarities---The~Independent} \end{quote} provides an example where a cyclist is claimed to have caused damage to vehicles.
 Likewise, negative perception can be caused because of explicit mentions of breaking traffic laws, for example, the headline \begin{quote} \textbf{Example:} Dashcam sees bus \& cyclist ignore red light in Norwich - Norwich Evening News \end{quote} discusses a cyclist running a red light.
 Generally, annotators agreed that it is negative when a cyclist is portrayed as committing a traffic crime.
-Upon inspection of the article, someone submitted a video because of the danger that can be caused by a bus running a red light, which can be perceived as a much higher danger than a cyclist running a red light.
-However, the writer found it equally important to mention the cyclist because their appearance in the video was interesting and relevant to the writer's implicit viewpoint.
+Upon inspection of the article, someone submitted a video because of the danger that can be caused by a bus running a red light, which can be perceived as a much greater danger than a cyclist running a red light.
+However, the writer found it equally important to mention the cyclists because their appearance in the video was interesting and relevant to the writer's implicit viewpoint.
 Thus, we argue that the writer is implicitly reporting the cyclist negatively by equating their actions with the more severe actions of the bus driver.